 - 2 tablespoons dairy free butter

 Combine the flour, sugar, baking powder and a pinch of salt.

 In a separate bowl mix together the milk, melted butter, egg and ginger.

 Combine the wet and dry ingredients together.
 Fold the peach through.

-This should be enough batter at least 8 pancakes.
+There should be enough batter at least 8 pancakes.
 1-2 pancakes are an ideal portion for a growing baby.
 These will keep for three days in the fridge.
-I stored mine in a storage container.
+I stored mine in a *storage container.
 These can be served at room temperature or lightly reheated either in the toaster or in a griddle pan.

 My daughter is 7 months old and thoroughly enjoying feeding herself these.
 We are using a combination of baby led weaning and spoon feeding.
 This is helping our daughter experiment with a variety of foods and textures.